Getting started with Playbooks policies

 On each device's next connection to the Absolute Monitoring Center, the PER component is deployed and activated.

 Device provisioning takes up to 24 hours, and two device reboots are required to complete the process.
-Note that if a device user has set a PIN on their device, they may need to set it up again after the second reboot.

 After a device is fully provisioned, it is ready to run both system- and user-initiated playbooks.
 Check a device's provisioning status